ManFanhang/Context-Aware-Sentiment-Forecasting-via-LLM-based-Multi-Perspective-Role-Playing-Agents/README.md

 ![Methodology_Mar_v0 5](https://github.com/user-attachments/assets/b6f631ab-3317-4436-9ad3-b305f11cfa56)

 ## Implementations
-The fine-tune process could refer to Fine-tuning.
+The fine-tune process and the tokenizers could refer to Fine-tuning.
 For the full instructions and the role-playing process, please refer to the Experiment Folder.
 To measure the accuracy and JSD, please refer to the Evaluations Folder.